Finland

 Key requirements

-Figures are Migri’s published net monthly “other grounds” thresholds in euros plus a savings buffer for multi-month proof patterns.
-The expert-duty gross earnings floor (where that narrow work exception applies) is updated periodically on Migri’s site — do not confuse it with the basic self-support table.
+Figures use Migri’s published net monthly other-grounds thresholds in euros plus a savings buffer for multi-month proof.
+The expert-role gross pay floor (for narrow work exceptions) updates on Migri’s site.
+Do not mix it up with the basic self-support table.

 - SavingsOften ~$16,000+